Trump’s legal team exited after he insisted impeachment defense focus on false claims of election fraud

 During that trial, Trump was defended by lawyers experienced on the national stage.
 They included Kenneth Starr, the former special prosecutor whose work led to President Bill Clinton’s impeachment; Sekulow, who had defended Trump in other cases; and Alan Dershowitz, a Harvard University law professor known for his work in high-profile, controversial cases.

-Losing his legal team days before the upcoming Senate trial presents a serious challenge, said Norm Eisen, an attorney who served as co-counsel to the Democratic managers during Trump’s first impeachment.
+Losing his legal team days before the Senate trial presents a serious challenge, said Norm Eisen, an attorney who served as co-counsel to the Democratic managers during Trump’s first impeachment.

 “This is a total disaster,” he said.
-“These are real trials, even if they are being litigated in the U.S. Senate and, I can tell you, the defense team needs to be prepared for what’s ahead.”
+“These are real trials, even if they are being litigated in the U.S. Senate, and I can tell you, the defense team needs to be prepared for what’s ahead.”

 He said the late decision by Trump’s legal team to withdraw was a sign that the lawyers faced a deep ethical conundrum.